OasisDEX/summerfi-monorepo/sdk/sdk-client/bundle/README-ADMIN.md

 **Notes:**

-- Only addresses with the general `GOVERNOR_ROLE` can revoke general roles
+- Only addresses with the global `GOVERNOR_ROLE` can revoke global roles
-- General roles apply globally across all contracts in the protocol
+- Global roles apply globally across all contracts in the protocol
-- After revoking, verify the role removal using `hasGeneralRole` method
+- After revoking, verify the role removal using `hasGlobalRole` method
 - See [Roles Overview](#roles-overview) for details on each role's permissions

 ## Changelog